We’ve got you covered:

 Do not regurgitate your CV.

-Do not regurgitate your CV or write about something that can be read elsewhere in your application.
+So, don’t write about something that can be read elsewhere in your application.

-Do not repeat yourself.
+Again, do not repeat yourself.

 With each sentence, ask yourself, “Have I already said that?”
 If the answer is yes, hit delete.